 1987 – we were entrusted with continuing the campaign for cleaner bathing waters started by the parents of a girl who died after swimming in sewage contaminated waters.
 Their Golden List of Beaches evolved into the Good Beach Guide, which is now published annually online.

 1994 – Beachwatch was launched to bring attention to the growing problem of marine litter and the increasing amount of rubbish found on our beaches.
-Since its launch, thousands of volunteers have helped MCS clean beaches and monitor litter levels.
-Data collected has resulted in commitment from the key political parties for a marine litter action plan, and the information collected by volunteers is fed into the International Coastal Cleanup which looks at this issue globally.
+Tens of thousands of volunteers help MCS clean beaches and monitor litter levels.
+Data collected has resulted in steps to reduce pollution from plastic bags, microbeads, and more, and the information feeds into the International Coastal Cleanup which gives a global picture of this litter problem.

 1998 – our Basking Shark Watch programme scored a major success.
 Information from the public and our own research identified that these magnificent creatures were at risk and resulted in basking sharks being protected in UK waters.